vygL/metal/README.md

 Experimenting with Metal Shading Language, the Apple shading language.

 Writing Metal raytracing with Metal API.
+Moving to Xcode to use debugging tools.